 Tbilisi has a strong cafe and coworking culture, especially in the Old Town, Fabrika and Rustaveli areas, known for their mix of historic and modern architecture.

-Groceries are easy to find across the city, with major options including Carrefour, Goodwill, Spar, Nikora and numerous small neighborhood markets.
+Groceries are easy to find across the city, with major options including Carrefour, Goodwill, Spar, Nikora and numerous small markets.

 Tbilisi is walkable in the Old Town, with buses, taxis and cable cars covering longer distances.
 The city’s hilly terrain and valley layout create scenic viewpoints across the capital.